henriquelima92/test_midnite/README.md

 What can be improved:

-Creation of animation to rotate the ingredient layers.
-Currently the layers are only repositioned, giving the impression that the sandwich is being rotated.
+- Creation of animation to rotate the ingredient layers.
+- Currently the layers are only repositioned, giving the impression that the sandwich is being rotated.
- Improvements in level randomization.
+- Improvements in level randomization.
- Use audio feedback.
+- Create audio feedback.
-Improve the camera to follow the game properties changes.
+- Improve the camera to follow the game properties changes.